 So far, two preteens/teenagers have died from this challenge, citing the cause of death as suicide.
 A 16-year old boy and a 12-year old girl took their own lives as part of the Momo Challenge.
 Basically, the person is challenged to message the character on WhatsApp, and the process follows from there.
 If the person refuses to follow the challenges, they are sent violent and gory images and threatened.
 There have been reports of children facing harassment and bullying if they didn’t adhere to the directions.
 Or, even daring one of their peers to participate.
 Schools in the United States have taken a special interest in the Momo Challenge and have issued warning letters to parents at brick and mortar schools.

 So, what have I taken a special interest in the Momo Challenge?
 Well, it’s starting to garner the reputation of an urban legend.
 This reminds me a lot of Slenderman, and we know how there have been a string of attempted murders and crimes done in the honor of this fictional character.
+Momo also seems to have been birthed from creepypasta, so that adds another feather to the hoax cap.

 I’m truly fascinated by things like this, because this is how urban legends and ghost stories are born.
 Right now, we have a lot of information to prove that Momo is nothing but a sick user online that is doing some terrible things.